 Because of its reliance on the lunar phases, the festival falls on different days each year.
 Similarly, a rotating cast of 12 zodiac animals are celebrated in accordance with the holiday, with one animal symbolizing a single year.

-This year, the festival begins on February 5 and ends on February 19.
-And, according to the lunar calendar, it is now the Year of the Pig.
+This year, the festival begins on January 22 and ends on February 5.
+And, according to the lunar calendar, 2023 is the Year of the Rabbit.

 Origins of the Holiday

 The exact date of the first festival is unknown.
 However, it likely started during the Shang Dynasty, China's second dynasty that lasted from approximately 1600 until 1046 BCE.
 During the Han Dynasty, a period that took place between 206 BCE and 220 CE, Emperor Wu established a mid-winter date for this celebration—a designation that remains to this day.